cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 published: true
 ---

-I went back to using Windows lately in my current job.
-But let's be honest, I don't enjoy the change.[^1] Anyway, I've to deal with it to do my job right.
+I went back to using Windows lately in my current job.[^2] But let's be honest, I don't enjoy the change.[^1] Anyway, I've to deal with it to do my job right.
 One of the things that I miss the most from my previous setup is my nice [macOS terminal customizations](../blog/my-ultimate-terminal-customizations-for-macos.html).